Kyriosity/read-write/README+/.net/README+/parts/cs-feat_shadow.md

 # C# - Features and parts in shade

-Contrary to [underused parts](cs-underused_sides.md) these shaded parts (good or not) are specific and a developer may never need to use one.
+Different from [underused sides](../cs-feat_underused.md) these shaded parts (good or not) are specific and a developer may never need to use one.
 However one must be aware of them to use on demand or compare with a custom realization.

 ## ReactiveX